 Expanding the team and expertise:

 With The Space commission, Artichoke was able to increase capacity by bringing on a capture team including a producer, production manager, assistant producer and assistant.
 This production team was led by producer Pete Nichols and was tasked with creating content for a digital livestream and for an edited version of the livestream to be broadcast on BBC Four.
 Artichoke also brought a social media specialist on board to post on Twitter, Facebook and Instagram in the run-up to the event as well as during the burn.
-Bringing on more resource was essential for Artichoke, who also had the entire week-long festival to manage.
+Bringing on more resource and careful resource planning was essential for Artichoke, who also had the entire week-long festival to manage.

-Together, Artichoke and the production team planned both the content they needed ahead of the event for marketing and for the livestream itself, which took the shape of a magazine programme with interviews, short films and live coverage of the burn.
+Together, Artichoke and the production team planned both the digital content they needed ahead of the event for marketing and for the livestream itself, which took the shape of a magazine programme with interviews, short films and live coverage of the burn.

 This chance to share the story around London 1666 through the livestream was particularly exciting for Artichoke.
 The company’s director Helen Marriage said: “It offered an interesting way to communicate the depth of the project and its context.
 That’s what we never usually get to do – we see the amazing impact that our projects have on people during their creation but the audience only ever experience the finished work.
 The live stream gave us that real opportunity.”